DataDog/hiring-engineers/answers.md

 Link to dashboard:
 https://p.datadoghq.com/sb/wtoiabphsohwb8fi-c902bc17dca7f4b703f79280584690c8

-Once this is created, access the Dashboard from your Dashboard List in the UI:
+* **Snapshot of Graph**

-* Set the Timeboard's timeframe to the past 5 minutes
-* I sent a snapshot of this graph to myself.
+I set the timeframe to the past 5 minutes and sent a snapshot to myself:

 ![snapshot](snapshot.png)

 * **Bonus Question**: What is the Anomaly graph displaying?

-The Anomaly graph is showing the actual measured metric and overlaying the systems prediction of 'normal' as a gray overlay.
+The Anomaly graph is showing the actual measured metric with an overlay in gray that shows the 'normal' range of values.
 This allows the operator to very easily see when a metric is abnormal even if it experiences cyclical perturbations.

 ## Monitoring Data